electron-userland/electron-builder/docs/configuration/squirrel-windows.md

 <!-- do not edit. start of generated block -->
 <ul>
 <li><code id="SquirrelWindowsOptions-iconUrl">iconUrl</code> String | "undefined" - A URL to an ICO file to use as the application icon (displayed in Control Panel > Programs and Features).
 Defaults to the Electron icon.

-    Please note — [local icon file url is not accepted](https://github.com/atom/grunt-electron-installer/issues/73), must be https/http.
+<pre><code class="hljs">Please note — [local icon file url is not accepted](https://github.com/atom/grunt-electron-installer/issues/73), must be https/http.

 If you don't plan to build windows installer, you can omit it.
 If your project repository is public on GitHub, it will be `https://github.com/${u}/${p}/blob/master/build/icon.ico?raw=true` by default.
+</code></pre>
 </li>
 <li><code id="SquirrelWindowsOptions-loadingGif">loadingGif</code> String | "undefined" - The path to a .gif file to display during install. `build/install-spinner.gif` will be used if exists (it is a recommended way to set) (otherwise [default](https://github.com/electron/windows-installer/blob/master/resources/install-spinner.gif)).</li>
 <li><code id="SquirrelWindowsOptions-msi">msi</code> Boolean - Whether to create an MSI installer.
 Defaults to `false` (MSI is not created).</li>